 6. Accommodates a wide range of learning styles, theories, and multiple intelligences

 Integrated teaching acknowledges that every student has a unique learning style.
-Integrating diverse learning styles and theories, including Gardner’s multiple intelligences theory, enables students to interact with material in manners that correspond to their strengths.
+Integrating diverse learning styles and theories, including Gardner’s multiple intelligences theory, enables students to interact with material in ways that correspond to their strengths.
 This trait promotes an inclusive atmosphere containing various learning styles, regardless of whether students excel through visual aids, hands-on activities, logical thinking, verbal and linguistic abilities.

 Also Read: Back at school, Indian teachers face a crisis of discipline.
 How to solve these issues?